kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 ### Defining statement blocks

 A statement block can be defined and re-used along the test file.
-`-DEFINE_STATEMENT_BLOCK' define a block that can be used by calling `-STATEMENT_BLOCK' in any part of the test case body.
+`-DEFINE_STATEMENT_BLOCK` define a block that can be used by calling `-STATEMENT_BLOCK` in any part of the test case body.
 It can be useful to perform checks without having to re-write the same staments again.